 COVID-19 Vaccine: What You Need to Know

-The U.S. Food and Drug Administration (FDA) has begun authorizing use of vaccines for the coronavirus that causes COVID-19.
+The U.S. Food and Drug Administration (FDA) has authorized use of vaccines for the coronavirus that causes COVID-19.
 Lisa Maragakis, M.D., M.P.H., senior director of infection prevention, and Gabor Kelen, M.D., director of Johns Hopkins Office of Critical Event Preparedness and Response, address common questions and explain how a vaccine could affect the current pandemic.